alexeyraspopov/functional-manifesto/README.md

 # The Functional Manifesto

 Modern web libs and frameworks give us a lot of abstractions that *should* help us to develop systems.
 These abstractions create the issue of developer's communication: we are speaking on different languages while trying to do the same things and solve the same problems.
+That's why we need complete glossary.

 ***